Wilfred/difftastic/manual/src/tricky_cases.md

 # Tricky Cases

 Tree diffing is challenging in some situations.
-This page demonstrates difficult cases observed during development.
+This page discusses difficult cases, and how difftastic handles them.

 Not all of these cases work well in difftastic yet.